stdgraph/graph-v2/README.md

 The goals of the library include:
 1. Support creation of high-performance algorithms that are as good as the existing state-of-the art, or better.
 2. Syntax that is simple, expressive and easy to understand when writing algorithms.
-3. Present different views of incidence graphs that are commonly used by the algorithms (incidence, neighbors/adjacency, edge-list).
+3. Present different views of incidence graphs that are commonly used by the algorithms (incidence, neighbors [adjacency], edge-list).
 4. Support optional, user-defined value_types for an edge, vertex and graph.
 5. Easy integration of existing graph data structures.